 Agriculture and horticulture in numbers

-The current amount of agricultural land in the Maltese islands is 10,700 hectares and has declined from 38% to 33% of total land area in the last ten years (NSO, 2000).
+The current amount of agricultural land in the Maltese islands is little over 10,000 hectares (about one third of total land area) (11).
 The contribution of the agricultural sector to the economy is only about 2% of GDP (1).

 A reduction in soil water availability due to the expected increased temperature will lead to problems of increased soil salinity and alkalinity, to aridity and an accelerated desertification process.
 Changes in global and local agricultural patterns are thus expected, resulting in the abandonment of agricultural land and further soil erosion.
 This situation is exacerbated by the likely increased frequency of extreme events with heavy spells of rainfall (1).

 On the island of Gozo the majority of both the crop cultivation farmers and the livestock farmers stated that their current productivity has decreased compared to that of previous years, the latter due to increased heat stress on their livestock (9).
 Since in Gozo crop cultivation farmers mainly use non-irrigated arable land, the efficient use of water for irrigation is already ingrained within their current practices (10).
 However, in view of its scarcity, a more effective use of water for irrigation, including its harvesting from rainwater, would be highly relevant to parts of irrigated agricultural land in Gozo (9).
 One detrimental factor resulting from the perceived drier, warmer and calmer environmental conditions is the rise of insect-borne diseases.
 Locally important crops such as tomatoes, lettuce and cabbages as well as citrus fruits are being adversely affected by the spread of crop diseases (9).

 Vulnerabilities Europe - Climate change not main driver